-Rumors that Apple will turn to expensive but high quality sapphire for screens in its future devices are looking less and less like rumors.
+Rumors that Apple will turn to expensive but high quality sapphire for screens in its future devices are looking less and less like rumors all the time.

 Now Canonical CEO Mark Shuttleworth has said publicly that Apple has purchased a huge supply of sapphire displays.
 And how would he know?

-"Apple just snapped up three years' worth of the supply of sapphire screens from the company that we had engaged to make the screens for the Edge," Shuttleworth said in a town hall meeting discussing Canonical's proposed high-end Ubuntu smartphone.
+"Apple just snapped up three years' worth of the supply of sapphire screens from the company that we had engaged to make the screens for the Edge," Shuttleworth said in a public town hall meeting discussing Canonical's proposed high end Ubuntu smartphone.

 He continued, "Apple also has started describing their latest-generation mobile CPUs as desktop-class.
 That's another thing we said we needed to have in the Edge was a desktop-class CPU.